Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Psychological and Biological Models

 David E. Rumelhart (1942-2011) served as Professor of Psychology at the University of California, San Diego and Stanford University.
 With James McClelland, he was awarded the 2002 University of Louisville Grawemeyer Award for Psychology for his work in the field of cognitive neuroscience on a cognitive framework called parallel distributed processing and the concept of connectionism.

 1987.
-"Amnesia and Distributed Memory", Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Psychological and Biological Models, James L. McClelland, David E. Rumelhart, PDP Research Group
+"The Programmable Blackboard Model of Reading", Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Psychological and Biological Models, James L. McClelland, David E. Rumelhart, PDP Research Group

 Download citation file: